jamwt/dreadlock/README.md

 Dreadlock
 =========

 Dreadlock is a simple + fast network-locking daemon.
+A client can connect to dreadlock over TCP and ensure exclusive access to a particular resource.

+*Note: due to network partitions and things of that nature, this is only a SOFT guarantee of exclusivity; don't use this program for banking.
+It is optimized for speedy locking, not safe locking.
+Something like zookeeper is better for safe locking.*

 Protocol
 --------